 "The teacher designs practice activities that the individual can engage in between meetings with the teacher.
 We call these practice activities deliberate practice and distinguish them from other activities, such as playful interaction, paid work, and observation of others, that individuals can pursue in the domain."

-In other words, activities in which a professional engages could be mere busy work if they are not structured in a manner that reinforces the right skills.
+In other words, activities in which the professional engages could be mere busywork if they are not structured to reinforce the right skills.

 Practice Alone Is Also Insufficient

-How can one stay motivated to dedicate the necessary hours to focused practice?
-The answer might lie in the elusive notion of passion for the field within which the person works.
+How can you stay motivated to dedicate the necessary hours to focused practice?
+The answer might lie in the elusive notion of having passion for your field.
 Angela Duckworth uses the term grit to refer to the intersection of passion and persistence in her book Grit: The Power of Passion and Perseverance.
-The effort necessary to continue refining one’s skills is too painful, and perhaps unattainable, without having deep interest and curiosity in the subject matter.
+The effort you need to exert to improve your skills can be too painful and perhaps unattainable if you lack deep interest and curiosity in the subject.

 What if you're not lucky enough to have the passion necessary to motivate your professional development efforts?
-Angela explained that such profound interest often needs to be cultivated, without the expectation that it will come to you and thrive on its own.
-In one interview she clarified that the successful professionals she interviewed have extremely well-developed interests:
+Angela explains that you might need to develop such interest without expecting that it will come to you on its own.
+In one interview she clarifies that the successful professionals she interviewed have extremely well-developed interests:

 "They cultivate something which grabs their attention initially, but that they become familiar with enough, knowledgeable enough that they wake up the next day and the next day and the next year, and they’re still interested in this thing.

-She acknowledged that people can easily get bored if they focus on the same set of skills for a long time.
-High performers, in her opinion, are able to find new facets to the area of their interest without switching to another field if they lost initial interest.
-As she put it, “if it’s a goal of yours to become expert in something, one of the skills is to learn to substitute nuance for novelty."
+She acknowledges that people can easily get bored if they focus on the same kills for a long time.
+High performers, in her opinion, are able to find new areas of interest without switching to another field.
+As she put it, if your goal is "to become expert in something, one of the skills is to learn to substitute nuance for novelty."

-First, as you progress in your career as an information security professional, consider what skills you need to acquire.
-Understanding one or more infosec domain is critical.
+As you progress in your career as a cybersecurity professional, consider what skills you need to acquire.
+Understanding one or more domains is critical.
 Yet, depth of knowledge in IT is not enough.
 You also need to master communication skills and learn how to deal with internal corporate politics and influence others.

-Then, consider what project opportunities at work and at your own time are available to you for developing the kind of skills match the market's demands and your interests.
-Work on those projects—not all in once, but according to a reasonable time line.
-But remember that, as the research I outlined above shows, you probably won’t succeed on your own.
+Consider what project opportunities at work and at your own time are available to you for developing the kind of skills match the market's demands and your interests.
+Work on those projects—not all in once, but according to a reasonable timeline.
+Remember that, as the research shows, you might not succeed on your own.

-- Forming a collaborative relationship with your peers, who can inspire you, offer critique and share their experiences.
-These people can be your colleagues at the office or members of your social network at large.
-This can be on-line and in your local community.
+- Form a collaborative relationship with your peers, who can inspire you, offer critique, and share their experiences.
+These people can be your colleagues or members of your social network.
+This can be online and in your local community.

-- Participating in an academic program at a College or University to obtain the foundational knowledge and relevant skills.
+- Participate in an academic program at a college or university to obtain the foundational knowledge and relevant skills.
 I touched upon the role that such education plays as part of an interview on TechRepublic.

-- Pursuing professional training through focused courses from organizations such as SANS Institute (where I teach malware analysis.)
+- Pursue professional training through focused courses from organizations such as SANS Institute (where I teach malware analysis and writing techniques).
 Interactions with the instructor should provide the structure and feedback that encourages performance improvement.

-As you invest thought and effort into developing your information security skills, consider whether the structure of your practice is "deliberate" and how it benefits from the guidance that research has shown to maximize improvement.
+As you invest thought and effort into your skills, consider whether the structure of your practice is "deliberate" and how it benefits from others' guidance, which research has shown to maximize improvement.

-If you start getting bored of information security, consider whether another aspect of the field might capture your interest.
-In this case, build upon the infosec skills you've already acquired rather than starting from scratch in a completely unrelated area.
-Though information security seems like a niche field to outsiders, it has many subdomains that leave lots of room for professional growth.
+If you start getting bored of security, decide whether another aspect of the field might capture your interest.
+In that case, build upon the skills you've already acquired rather than starting from scratch in a completely unrelated area.
+Though cybersecurity seems like a niche field to outsiders, it has many subdomains that leave lots of room for professional growth.